 Our principal sources of liquidity are our cash and cash equivalents, marketable securities, and amounts available for borrowing under our Loan and Security Agreement, as amended (the "Loan Agreement") referred to below under "-Term and Revolving Loans."
+In August 2020, we entered into an amendment to the Loan Agreement that, among other things, extended the maturity date of the revolving line of credit from September 2020 to September 2022 and eliminated a formula-based restriction that prohibited us from borrowing funds under the revolving line of credit in an amount that exceeded a specified percentage of eligible trade and client accounts receivable.
 Our cash equivalents and marketable securities primarily consist of commercial paper, treasury bills, and U.S. government securities.
-As of June 30, 2020 and December 31, 2019, we had \$76.8 million and \$48.4 million in cash and cash equivalents, respectively.
-As of June 30, 2020 and December 31, 2019, we had \$69.6 million and \$85.5 million in marketable securities, respectively.
+As of September 30, 2020 and December 31, 2019, we had \$88.4 million and \$48.4 million in cash and cash equivalents, respectively.
+As of September 30, 2020 and December 31, 2019, we had \$67.1 million and \$85.5 million in marketable securities, respectively.